radiantearth/stac-spec/extensions/projection/README.md

 Points, eo:crs should be set to null.
 It should also be set to null if a CRS exists, but for which a Proj4 string does not exist (tbd: is that possible?).

-**proj:geometry** - A [GeoJSON Polygon Object](https://tools.ietf.org/html/rfc7946#section-3.1.6) representing the footprint of this item, formatted according to [RFC 7946, sections 3.1.6](https://tools.ietf.org/html/rfc7946), except not necessarily in EPSG:4326 as required by RFC7946.
+**proj:geometry** - A Polygon object representing the footprint of this item, formatted according the Polygon object format specified in [RFC 7946, sections 3.1.6](https://tools.ietf.org/html/rfc7946), except not necessarily in EPSG:4326 as required by RFC7946.
 Specified based on the `proj:crs` field (not necessarily EPSG:4326).
 Ideally, this will be represented by a Polygon with five coordinates, as the item in the native CRS should be a square aligned to the CRS grid.

 **proj:extent** - Bounding box of the asset represented by this item in the native CRS.
 Specified as four coordinates based on the CRS defined in the eo:crs field.
 First two numbers are coordinates of the lower left corner, followed by coordinates of upper right corner, e.g., \[west, south, east, north]